 Which sports teams in New Jersey can I bet on?

-New Jersey residents will be able to place single-game bets on all professional and college sports games EXCEPT those that include teams located in New Jersey.
-This includes local pro teams like the New York Giants, New York Jets, and New Jersey Devils, as well as Rutgers college athletics events.
+New Jersey residents will be able to place single-game bets on all professional games, and all college sports games EXCEPT those that include teams located in New Jersey.
+This includes local Rutgers college athletics events.